simonrose121/phd/_posts/2016-11-15-computational-thinking.md

 	- Questioning (the world around them)
 	- Expressing ("I can create")

-Despite widespread literature suggesting that computational thinking should be an essential part of curricula, there are still some concerns surrounding it's introduction:

-- Do all children need to learn computational competancy even if they have no interest in a career in STEM?
-- Is there spaced in an already packed curriculum?
-- Lack of clarity over what it is means there isn't a set way to teach it

 Seiter and Foreman attempt to provide a framework, the Progression of Early Computational Thinking, for introducing computational thinking concepts to primary age students (2013).
 They highlight the limited formal research in to how computational thinking skills develop in primary age children, and focus on the need for formal assessment of computational thinking ability.
 The framework has three seperate components of decreasing abstraction:

 - Computational thinking concepts